Macros | |

 Define to determine if code is being built for the Nokia Ngage.

-If this define exists, then you are creating code that runs on the Nokia NGage.
+If this define exists, then code is created to run on the Nokia NGage.

 #define BURGER_NO_ALIGN |